"Picturesque Countryside

 There was a survey done in 1824 when the property was owned by Pierre Goerens.
 The land by the mill is divided into irregular parcels: cultivated fields, pastures, lots, shoreland, and gardens, as well as the one-acre piece containing the millhouse.
 The dividing line between the municipalities of Boulaide and Bigonville was the river, the lands north of the river being in the commune of Boulaide.
 The ownership and use of the plots changed over time and most of the records would be difficult to trace, but a couple of facts are clear.

 One book mentions that "starting in 1835 several buildings were constructed at the mill for housing laborers.
 They number seven."
+A legislative document from 1852 mentions a popluation of 15 at the mill site.
 Today, some ruins can still be seen.

-Things had changed for Anna Maria since before, when there were several SCHLEICH brothers to do the heavy work.
-In 1879 the widow was overwhelmed with farm work and two small children, and struggling to run the place.
-She enlisted Alexander LANNERS and his family from the mill at the village of Soller to help out.
-They stayed until 1882 or 1883, and their second son was born at the Boulaide mill.
-They returned to Syr (Surré) and bought the mill there.
-They kept Syr mill running until the 1970s, the last mill still operating in Luxembourg.
-The grandson died in March 2005.
+At first Anna Maria had several SCHLEICH brothers to do the heavy work.
+But they all moved away and by 1879, the widow was overwhelmed with farm work and two small children, and struggling to run the place.
+During these years, Anne Marie had been selling off pieces of the surrounding land to her family members to gain some operating funds.
+Most of these sales weren't even recorded.
+She enlisted Alexander LANNERS and his wife Barbara FRANCK from the mill at the village of Soller to help out.
+Their second son was born at the Boulaide mill.
+They stayed until 1883, when they returned to Syr (Surré) and bought the mill there.
+The family kept the Syr mill running until the 1970s, and it was the last mill still operating in Luxembourg.
+Their grandson died in March 2005.

 The Sale of the Mill

-Therefore on October 19 of 1905 an auction was held and the mill and its outbuildings plus about 20 other lots, fields, pastures, and other lands, were sold together for the sum of 15000 Francs.
-The girls, being minors, were represented by their uncle Henri HIRTZ of Bigonville, a judicially appointed guardian, with their uncle Frederic SCHLEICH, hotelier/restauranteur/barkeeper in Boulaide as co-guardian.
-The auction was held at his Gasthaus Schleich.
+Therefore the decision was made to let a judge settle the ownership disputes, and then to sell the property at auction.
+The case was assigned to the Diekirch Tribunal, in the presence of Paul LAMORT, district judge of the canton of Witz.
+The tribunal rendered its decision on August 21, 1905 and the auction date was for October 19, 1905.
+The mill and its outbuildings plus some lots, fields, pastures, and other lands, were sold together for the sum of 15000 Francs.
+The girls, being orphans and minors, were represented by their uncle Henri HIRTZ of Bigonville as judicially appointed guardian ("Vormund" in German, "Tuteur" in French), with their uncle Friedrich SCHLEICH, hotelier/restauranteur/barkeeper in Boulaide as "Gegenvormund", "Contre-Tuteur".
+I'm not sure what "counter-guardian" could mean.
+The auction was held in town at the hotel he owned, the Gasthaus Schleich.

-as it appeared just after Pierre SCHMITZ purchased it in
+mill as it appeared when Pierre SCHMITZ purchased it.
+By 1920

 New Life in America, and the BIERCHEN and MICHELAU families

 According to the ship's records at Ellis Island New York, 18-year-old Marie SCHULLER came to Chicago first for a visit on March 21, 1906.
-Her name appears with Jean-Baptiste FRERES, age 20 from Harlange and Barbara SCHMITZ, age 18.
-Both Marie and Barbara said they were coming from Bourscheid, and both were going to see Josef SCHMITZ, Barbara's brother and Marie's cousin in Chicago.
+Family sources in Luxembourg said that her brother Christian and her great-aunt Josephine accompanied her on the trip and then returned to Luxembourg.
+I can't find any record supporting that.
+Marie's name appears on the ship manifest with Jean-Baptiste FRERES, age 20 from Harlange and Barbara SCHMITZ, age 18.
+Both Marie and Barbara indicated that they were coming from Bourscheid, and both were going to see Josef SCHMITZ, Barbara's brother (and Marie's cousin) in Chicago.
 Baptiste FRERES was also traveling to Rogers Park in Chicago.

-These SCHMITZ were not related, as far as we know, to the Schmitz family who bought the mill.
-Joseph, Barbara, and Emil SCHMITZ were born in Boulaide to Johann SCHMITZ and Katherine GENGLER.
-Katherine was the sister of Johann GENGLER who married Marie Schleich at the mill.
-Joseph (1879- 1963) and Emil (1885- 1947) SCHMITZ lived in Wheaton Illinois, while Barbara LEIS (1888- 1977) lived in Los Angeles CA.
+These SCHMITZ are not related to the Schmitz family who bought the mill.
+Joseph, Barbara, and Peter Emil SCHMITZ were born in Boulaide to Johann SCHMITZ and Katherine GENGLER.
+They also had a sister Maria born May 24 1881.
+Katherine was the sister of Johann GENGLER who married Marie SCHLEICH (b 1848) at the mill.
+Joseph (1879- 1963) and Emil (March 27 1885- 1947) SCHMITZ lived in Wheaton Illinois, where Joseph had a blacksmith shop, while Barbara LEIS (May 28 1888- 1977) lived in Los Angeles CA. (The 1900 census record from Boulaide has Nikolas born Dec 13 1879 and Joseph born March 13 1883.)

 Marie returned to Luxembourg at some point, about 1907.
-Marguerite was in Paris working as a waitress or cook and saving money until she could afford steamer passage to America.
-It's possible that Marie was with her there, or that might have been during the time when Marie was already in the States without her sister.
+Marguerite went to Paris and worked as a waitress or cook, saving money until she could afford steamer passage to America.
 They had SCHULLER cousins in Paris and may have stayed with them.

 Then on Feb 22, 1908, with $15 cash, Marie returned alone to Chicago for good on the ship Kroonland sailing from Antwerp.
-She named the home of her cousin Fritz CLEMENT in Chicago as her destination.
-Marguerite, now 18, followed on July 6, 1908, along with a cousin Elise NILLES, on the ship Vaterland.
-Marguerite mentioned her cousin Fritz GENGLER in Luxembourg City as her relative.
+She named the home of her great-uncle Fritz CLEMENT in Chicago as her destination.
+Marguerite, now 18, followed a few months later on July 6, 1908, along with a cousin Elise NILLES, on the ship Vaterland.
 Elise was the daughter of Dominique NILLES.
 (See The NILLES Family below.)
+Marguerite mentioned her cousin Fritz GENGLER in Luxembourg City as her relative.

-The girls worked hard; Marie was said to have "earned $7 (a week) and saved $5."
+I know that the girls sought a new life far from the dank mill in the Sûre valley.
+They worked hard in Chicago; Marie was said to have "earned $7 (a week) and saved $5."
 Mary and Margaret SCHULLER, to use their Americanized names, had some interesting parallels in their lives.
-They were both married in1910 to men named John (BIERCHEN and MICHELAU), both bore 7 children, and both died in 1966.
+They were both married in 1910 to men named John (BIERCHEN and MICHELAU), both bore 7 children, and both died in 1966.
 Mary and Margaret also named their first daughters after each other.

 I now have the pedigree chart for John and Mary BIERCHEN posted here.

-They had two babies who died.
-Both were named Catherine, after aunt Catherine SCHLEICH who had arrived in the US in 1911 and lived near the BIERCHENs.
-Catherine must be the same aunt who appears in the 1890 property transfers.
-The first baby Catherine died in a housefire after John BIERCHEN could not reach her.
-This event took place at their residence in Skokie in 1912.
-The second Catherine suffered a mysterious head injury while in the care of Aunt Catherine SCHLEICH who worked as the Bierchens housekeeper.
+They had two babies who died; both were named Catherine.
+The first baby Catherine died in a housefire late on the night of Feb.
+13 1913.
+This event took place in Skokie where they were living at the time.
+They each ran back into the burning building, suffering injuries themselves, but could not rescue their baby.
+They did manage to bring their eldest daughter to safety though.
+A few years later, 1919, their third child suffered a mysterious head injury while in the care of Aunt Catherine SCHLEICH who was working as the Bierchens’ housekeeper.
 It's believed she fell or was dropped on the floor.
 The baby lingered for a while and then died on June 19, 1919.

-John BIERCHEN was much loved by his children and nieces, but he died of a stroke on Aug 25, 1932, at the height of the Depression, leaving Mary with a house full of kids.
-She managed to hold on to it by means of profits from her greenhouses and rental income from her boarders.
-But she did end up losing the greenhouses during that period, by being one day late with the mortgage payment on account of a blizzard.
+At the age of 50, John BIERCHEN, beloved by his children and nieces (they called him "Uncle Bierk") suffered a stroke.
+He lingered in bed for a few days, and died on Aug 25, 1932, at the height of the Depression, leaving Mary with a house full of kids.
+She managed to hold on to it by means of profits from her greenhouses and rental income from a stream of boarders living in her large house which lasted into the 1960s.
+But she did end up losing the greenhouses during the Depression, by being one day late with the mortgage payment to the Clark family on account of a blizzard.

 Mary Bierchen and Margaret Michelau about 1945

-Margaret's husband John MICHELAU came from Luxembourg in 1901.
+Her sister Margaret's husband John MICHELAU came from Luxembourg in 1901.
 John MICHELAU's brother Peter had married Margaret's cousin Anni CLEMENT.
 They were both from Harlingen and actually sailed to the US on the same ship.
 Later they were surprised when they met again in Chicago.
 There were 12 MICHELAU children of whom six came to the US.
 John and three brothers settled in Chicago, and two went on to Minnesota.
 John and Margaret lived on Dempster Street in Niles Center (Skokie) Illinois and then on a farm in Grayslake.
-The farmhouse still stands, surrounded by new subdivisions, and is occupied by their son Benny (Fred Benedict MICHELAU who was named after Fred CLEMENT).
-John MICHELAU died accidentally on Nov 25, 1952.
+The farmhouse was occupied by their son Benny (Fred Benedict MICHELAU who was named after Fred CLEMENT).
+John MICHELAU died on Nov 25, 1952 after being kicked by a horse on his farm.
+The farm remained in the family for years, and the house was recently demolished.

 For more information on these families, please see my webpages